AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-docs-proofs-toc.md

 >[!NOTE]
 >
->Uploading documents and proofs is not currently supported in Illustrator, Premiere Pro, and After Effects.
+>Uploading documents and proofs is not currently supported in Premiere Pro, and After Effects.

 * [Upload proofs from [!DNL Photoshop]](/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-proofs-ps.md)